1Cat/3

 1Cat/3C

-This variant of the engine uses snap rings for ease of retention and manufacturing.
+This variant of the chamber uses snap rings for ease of retention and manufacturing.
 The interior wall is 0.050” thick with two rows of nine film cooling holes, one at the top of the chamber and one just before the convergent section of the nozzle.